romantictrust/iTechTasks/Online market/online-market/README.md

 ## Description

-This project is an example of Online Market, witch was build on MERN stack technologies.
+This project is an example of an Online Market, which was built on MERN stack technologies.
-The application consists of two parts: server and client sides.
+The application consists of two parts: the server and client sides.

-### In the application you can find realization of:
+### In the application you can find the realization of:

 1. Three roles.

-- Admin role: Users list view, users block.
+- Admin role: Users list view, user block.
 - Registered user role: Buying / Selling Resources, balance replenishment.
 - Unregistered user role: Buying / Selling Resources.